 - Use your mouse to click to various locations in the playbar.

-- Use the Source and Speed controls to switch between video tracks and speed up/slow down playback.
+- Use the Source and Speed controls for source selection and to speed up/slow down playback.

 Cutting segments from the video